xd2287/transformers/docs/source/en/model_doc/bridgetower.md

 <small> BridgeTower architecture.
 Taken from the <a href="https://arxiv.org/abs/2206.08657">original paper.</a> </small>

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [bridgetower](https://huggingface.co/models?other=bridgetower)

 ## Usage

 BridgeTower consists of a visual encoder, a textual encoder and cross-modal encoder with multiple lightweight bridge layers.